ReadAlongs/Studio-Web/README.md

     PRODUCTION= uvicorn readalongs.web_api:web_api_app --reload

-Studio-Web will automatically [publish](.github/workflows/publish.yml) to https://readalong-studio.mothertongues.org/ everytime there is a change to `main`.
-Note, that you will need to have CORS enabled through an extension like [this one](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=en) in order to have the requests between Studio-Web and the API work.
+Studio-Web will automatically [publish](.github/workflows/publish.yml) to https://readalong-studio.mothertongues.org/ every time there is a change to `main`.
+Note that you will need to have CORS enabled through an extension like [this one](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=en) in order to have the requests between Studio-Web and the API work.
 You will not be able to test against the prodution ReadAlongs Studio API because of the CORS protections.

+#### Understanding where the components come from when you run locally

+When you run `nx serve Studio-Web`, that process is actually serving all the components needed by the Studio-Web application, including `web-component` and `ngx-web-component`.

+However, `web-component` requires a build in order to have the .js files generated and available to serve.
+In the instructions above, you we actually show two methods you can use:

+ - `nx build web-component --watch` will only build that component, in production mode, and rebuild it any time you change that component's source code.

+ - `nx serve web-component` goes further, serving that component, which also requires building it, and also watches source code changes.
+However, it produces a development build, which may be different from the production build.

+   In this case, the web-component is also being served on port 3333, but the Studio-Web app just ignores that and uses the copy served by `nx serve Studio-Web` instead.

 ### Testing

 #### Web-Component

+In three different terminal windows:

+Make sure this command is serving the web-component on port 3333:

+    nx serve web-component

+Make sure this command is serving the test data on port 5000:

+    nx serve-test-data web-component

+Then run:

     nx cy:run web-component

 #### Studio-Web

+This command by itself will run the test suite once:

     nx test:once Studio-Web